Bibliome/onto-relation-vizualisation/README.md

 ### Prerequisites

+We recommend the following minimal configuration (or above) :

+- 2	vCPUs i386, x86_64
+- RAM 4Go
+- Ubuntu 18.04.5 LTS
+- Docker version 19.03.8

-- Install docker by using this command
+Install docker by using this command

 ```bash
 sudo apt install docker.io
 ```

+The ontology files need to be stored in a folder accessible by docker (referenced by `/absolute/path/to/data/` below).
+There are :

+- BioNLP-OST+EnovFood-Habitat.obo
+- BioNLP-OST+EnovFood-Phenotype.obo
+- microorganisms.obo
+- Use_V2.obo

 ### Building from source code